 From 28 September 2020 until 3 January 2021, the JobKeeper payment will reduce to:

-- $1,200 per fortnight for all eligible employees who, in the four weeks before 1 March 2020, were working in the business for at least 20 hours a week on average – and for business participants who were actively engaged in the business for more than 20 hours per week, and
+- $1,200 per fortnight for all eligible employees who were working in the business, or not-for-profit, for 20 hours or more a week on average in the four weeks of pay periods before either 1 March 2020 or 1 July 2020, and for eligible business participants who were actively engaged in the business for 20 hours or more per week on average, and

-From 28 September 2020, organisations seeking to claim JobKeeper payments will be required to reassess their eligibility for the JobKeeper extension with reference to their actual turnover in the June and September quarters 2020.
+From 28 September 2020, organisations looking to claim JobKeeper payments will be required to reassess their eligibility for the JobKeeper extension with reference to their actual GST turnover (rather than projected GST turnover) in the September quarter 20202.

 Changes to JobKeeper from 4 January 2021